 Tibet became especially important in the preservation and transformation of Mahayana and Vajrayana Buddhist philosophy and practice.
 The seventh century King of Tibet Srong-brtsan-sgam-po is usually credited with the introduction of Buddhism to Tibet and most critically he sponsored the introduction of a new script which was used to translate Indian Buddhist works written in Sanskrit into Tibetan language.
 Many of these texts were lost in India and contemporary scholars study the Tibetan texts to reconstruct the history of Buddhist philosophy and practice in India.

-During the early part of the 15th century a Buddhist scholar, Tsong-ka-pa (1357-1419), founded a monastery out which a new order known as the dGe-lugs-pa or “model of virtue” order emerged.
+During the early part of the 15th century a Buddhist scholar, Tsong-ka-pa (1357-1419), founded a monastery out of which a new order, known as the dGe-lugs-pa or “model of virtue” order, emerged.
 The dGe-lugs-pa path stressed monastic discipline and a gradual path to enlightenment along with esoteric meditative and ritual practice.
 During the 16th and 17th centuries the dGe-lugs-pa order came to a prominent position politically and spiritually in Tibet.
-Of particular note, the position of Dalai Lama which passed through a process of reincarnation came to be associated with the dGe-lugs-pa order.
-The Dalai Lamas based at the Potala in Lhasa along the Panchen Lamas based at the Tashilhunpo Monastery located in Shigatse became the temporal and spiritual leaders of Tibet and remained so until 1959.
+Of particular note, the position of Dalai Lama which, passed through a process of reincarnation, came to be associated with the dGe-lugs-pa’s order.
+The Dalai Lamas based at the Potala Palace in Lhasa Tibet along the Panchen Lamas based at the Tashi-Lhunpo Monastery located in Shigatse became the temporal and spiritual leaders of Tibet and remained so until 1959.